dragneel2074/Write4me/README.md

 ### Text Generation
 - **Free Cloud API**: Powered by OpenAI's 4o mini model through Pollinations API
 - **Web Search Integration**: Optional web search capability using Jina API for up-to-date information
-- **Conversation History**: Maintains chat history for contextual follow-up questions
+- **Conversation History**: Maintains and persists chat history for contextual follow-up questions
-- - **Document-Enhanced Responses**: Uses Retrieval Augmented Generation (RAG) to provide context-aware answers based on your documents
+- **Document-Enhanced Responses**: Uses Retrieval Augmented Generation (RAG) to provide context-aware answers based on your documents

 ### Image Generation
-- **AI Image Creation**: Generate images using Flux model (NSFW Filter is Turned On)
+- **AI Image Creation**: Generate images using Flux model (NSFW Filter is Turned On).
+Generated images can be saved to your device's gallery.

 ### Offline Capabilities
 - **Fully Offline Mode**: Use the app without an internet connection